Martin O'Malley: Baltimore City Council (1991–1999)

-Mayor of Baltimore
+Mayor of Baltimore (1999–2007)

 Elections

 O'Malley announced his decision to run for Mayor of Baltimore in 1999, after incumbent Kurt Schmoke decided not to seek re-election to a third term.
-His entrance into the race was greatly unexpected, and he faced initial difficulties as the only Caucasian candidate for mayor of a city which had been predominantly African-American since the 1960 Census and had recently had two successive black mayors.
+His entrance into the race was greatly unexpected, and he faced initial difficulties as the only white candidate for mayor of a city which had been predominantly African-American since the 1960 Census and had recently had two successive black mayors.
 His strongest opponents in the crowded Democratic primary of seven were former City Councilman Carl Stokes, Baltimore Registrar of Wills Mary Conaway, and Council President Lawrence Bell.
-In his campaign, O'Malley focused on reducing crime and received the endorsement of several key African-American lawmakers and church leaders, as well as that of former mayor of Baltimore and Maryland governor William Donald Schaefer, the city's last Caucasian mayor, who had served from 1971 to 1987.
-On September 14, he surprisingly won the Democratic primary with a 53% majority and went on to win the general election with 90% of the vote, defeating Republican Party nominee, developer David Tufaro.
+In his campaign, O'Malley focused on reducing crime and received the endorsement of several key African-American lawmakers and church leaders, as well as that of former mayor of Baltimore and Maryland governor William Donald Schaefer, who had served from 1971 to 1987.
+On September 14, he won the Democratic primary with a 53% majority and went on to win the general election with 90% of the vote, defeating Republican Party nominee, developer David Tufaro.

 In 2003, O'Malley ran for re-election.
 He was challenged in the Democratic primary by four candidates, but defeated them with 67% of the vote.
 He had to wait more than a year to run in the general election because of a conflict between Maryland election law and the Baltimore city charter.
 At the same time that O'Malley won his first term, Baltimore citizens voted to move municipal elections to coincide with presidential elections.
 However, Maryland law gives the General Assembly sole power to set primary election dates, and the General Assembly refused to move the mayoral primary.
-In the November 4, 2004 general election, he was reelected with 87% of the vote.
+In the November 4, 2004, general election, he was reelected with 87% of the vote.
 Due to the conflict, he was only elected to a three-year term rather than the usual four-year term.